Kristina01111000/Drws_site/README.md

 Things to do when quizzes are back:
 - fix the titles
-- check all the questions
+- check all the questions -> there were typos
 - check all the graphs
 - put image in the link at bottom? stephen
 - fix up the quiz page